iiibs/LEARN/LEARN.md

   the Perfect player and the Random player.\
  If both results are as good as the results of the Perfect player, then\
  the evaluation is a success, otherwise it is a fail.

+## Optimization
+ An iterative approach is implemented to find the best (n_games,n_neuron)\
+  pair that can be used for training a perfect player.\
+ The algorithm will start from the given min and max values for the\
+  number of games and the number of neurons.\
+ This replaces the manual trials and errors to find the best fit values\
+  for the training.

 ## Test
  Human player can test the Neural player to get a human verification\